rackerlabs/docs-server-virt/docs/datastore-overhead-requirements/index.rst

 * For datastores with capacity between 2049 GB and 4096 GB, the overhead is 10%.
 * For datastores with capacity greater than 4096 GB, the overhead is 7%.
-* If VMs on the datastore use VM Replication or VM Recovery, the overhead is 15%.
+* Where any VMs in the vSphere Cluster are being backed up with VM Recovery and/or replicated with VM Replication (Zerto), the overhead is 15 % for all datastores in that cluster.
+This is regardless whether the backed up or replicated VMs reside on that particular datastore.

 .. note::
   If the datastore is subject to multiple criteria listed above,